All Products

 Container Compute Service:Use HPA in Knative to implement auto scaling based on CPU and memory metrics

 Alibaba Cloud Knative can integrate with the Horizontal Pod Autoscaler (HPA) to enable auto scaling based on resource load.
-Although Knative natively supports auto scaling based on the number of requests, integrating with HPA allows for fine-grained scaling using additional metrics such as CPU and memory usage.
+Although Knative natively supports auto scaling based on the number of requests, integrating with HPA allows for fine-grained scaling using additional metrics such as CPU and memory utilization.

 Prerequisites

-Step 1: Deploy a Knative Service
+Step 1: Deploy a Knative service with HPA

 1. Log on to the ACS console.
 In the left-side navigation pane, click Clusters.